-A person who resides within the area of the local body and whose name finds place in the electoral roll alone can contest in the election of a local body.
+No. A person who resides within the area of the local body and whose name finds place in the electoral roll alone can contest in the election of a local body.

 8. Whether a candidate contesting in a ward election should be a resident of that respective ward?

-It is not required that a contesting candidate should be a resident of that ward but he should be resident of the particular local body and his name must find place in the electoral roll of that local body.
+It is not required that a contesting candidate should be a resident of that ward but he should be resident of that particular local body and his name must find place in the electoral roll of that local body.

 9.How many nominations can an individual file for an election at a time?